CNA-Tech/Apps-on-PKS/prometheus/README.md

   - VMware
   dnsNames:
   - example.com

-kubectl create -f desired-cert.yaml
 ```
+Then apply the configuration with:

+  `kubectl create -f desired-cert.yaml`

-**Note**: Above is an example only.
+**Note**: The sample above is provided as an example only.
 You should follow your enterprise processes for Certificate management.

-**Note**: Actual namespace you use will be based on design requirements.
-We are using namespace monitoring in this example as this namespace is available in all PKS deployments.
+**Note**: The namespace you use will be based on design requirements.
+We are using the `default` namespace in this example as this namespace is available in all PKS deployments.

-**Note**: secretName in the certificate request will be referenced by the ingress controller.
+**Note**: `secretName` in the certificate request will be referenced by the ingress controller.

-## Cert Manager Validation
+### Certificate Manager Validation

-To verify your installation has complete:
+To verify your installation was successful:
 ```
 root@cli-vm:~/app# kubectl get pod -n cert-manager NAME                                   READY     STATUS      RESTARTS   AGE